 View the second edition of the Workers' Welfare Standards

-As we near 2022, the Workers’ Welfare remit is expanding to include wider tournament-related projects and services that make up host country operations.
+As we near 2022, the Workers' Welfare & Labour Rights remit is expanding to include wider tournament-related projects and services that make up host country operations.
 We are working towards embedding our standards beyond the construction sector, to protect the rights of the tens of thousands of service workers and operational staff who will be involved in the delivery of the FIFA World Cup Qatar 2022™.
-Our standards have already been embedded into 26 hotel operators’ contracts – a clear testament that our legacy is unfolding.
+Our Standards have already been embedded into 95 hotel operators' contracts – a clear testament that our legacy is unfolding.

 Enforcing our standards

 Our team conducts quarterly audits and inspections across ethical recruitment, accommodation and construction sites.
 We interview workers to ensure that contractors are complying with our standards.
-We have completed over 76,000 hours in audits and inspections to date.
+We have completed over 82,000 hours in audits and inspections to date.
 Where non-compliance is observed, the contractor is required to provide and implement a rectification plan within the defined timeline.
-In serious cases, punitive action is taken through the Ministry of Administrative Development, Labour & Social Affairs (MoADSLA).
+In serious cases, punitive action is taken through the Ministry of Labour (MoL).

 In 2017, the Supreme Committee for Delivery & Legacy (SC) introduced a strategic policy through which contractors and sub-contractors are subjected to a pre-mobilisation process.
 This has provided our compliance team with greater visibility on all contractors, their workers and the accommodation facilities they live in before contractors can be approved for deployment.
 We have since achieved stronger compliance and enforcement of our standards across SC sites, allowing newly mobilised workers to benefit from higher welfare standards.